Do midwifery courses develop students personally?

-personal developmentmidwiferyYes.
-Across the National Student Survey (NSS, the UK-wide final-year survey), student comments in personal development are strongly positive overall, with 90.3% Positive and a sentiment index of +68.2.
-Students on midwifery report strong gains in personal development (+56.9), yet the experience is shaped by delivery factors: placements account for 17.8% of all feedback and sentiment sits around neutral (index −0.8).
-In sector terms, personal development is the cross-programme lens on confidence, skills and next steps, while midwifery is the subject descriptor used across UK higher education that anchors feedback in placements, operations and assessment.
-These signals frame how students describe their growth and what helps or hinders it.
+Yes, but the details matter.
+Midwifery students report strong gains in personal development, and their comments show where delivery helps or hinders that growth.
+In the National Student Survey (NSS, the UK-wide final-year survey, analysed using our NSS open-text analysis methodology), student comments on personal development are strongly positive overall: 90.3% positive and a sentiment index of +68.2.
+In midwifery, students report strong gains in personal development (+56.9), but placements account for 17.8% of all feedback and placement sentiment sits around neutral (index −0.8).
+Across the sector, personal development captures confidence, skills and next steps.
+Midwifery is the subject descriptor used across UK higher education that anchors feedback in placements, operations and assessment.
+Together, these signals show how students describe their growth and what helps or hinders it.

-This blog post looks into the views of students studying midwifery in the UK, exploring how educational elements contribute to personal and professional growth.
-Understanding the students' perspectives — through student surveys, text analysis, and listening to the student voice — helps staff support these students throughout their education.
-Midwifery education in the UK aims to impart clinical skills and shape resilient and compassionate professionals.
-By examining academic and personal development elements reported by students, institutions can tailor approaches to foster growth in this challenging yet rewarding area.
+This blog post explores what UK midwifery students say about personal and professional growth, and what course teams can do to strengthen it.
+Understanding students' perspectives through surveys, text analysis, and listening to the student voice in higher education helps staff support them throughout their education.
+Midwifery education aims to impart clinical skills and shape resilient, compassionate professionals.
+By examining the academic and personal development themes students report, institutions can tailor approaches that foster growth in this challenging yet rewarding area.

 How does course content support personal and professional growth?

-Course content in midwifery education shapes growth when it connects theory and practice and makes development outcomes explicit.
+Course content in midwifery education shapes growth when it connects theory and practice, and makes development outcomes explicit.
 Integrating enquiry-based learning and structured reflection helps students build empathy, communication and judgement alongside technical expertise.
-Staff review and adjust content regularly so students understand the emotional and psychological support their future patients require.
+Regular review keeps content aligned with what students need, including the emotional and psychological support their future patients require.
 The emphasis on authentic scenarios and reflection on practice develops professional identity and confidence, turning knowledge into capability.

 What do placements contribute to personal growth and where do they fall short?

-Placements accelerate learning and identity formation by immersing students in real clinical contexts with close mentorship.
+Placements accelerate learning and identity formation by immersing students in real clinical contexts with close mentorship (see midwifery student experiences during placements).
 They build relational skills and resilience through exposure to diverse cases and teams.
 However, the student voice shows that the placement journey can undermine confidence when allocations, schedules or information change without notice.
-Treat placements as a designed service: plan allocations early, set and honour a clear change window, publish a single source of truth for updates, and embed short in-situ feedback to support reflective growth.
+Treat placements as a designed service: plan allocations early, set and honour a clear window for changes, publish a single source of truth for updates, and embed short, in-situ feedback to support reflective growth.

 Which support systems make the difference?

-The inclusion of text analysis in gathering student feedback enables teams to identify where students need targeted help and to act quickly.
-Tailored support reduces barriers to learning and strengthens emotional resilience in a demanding programme.
+Text analysis of student feedback helps teams identify where students need targeted help and act quickly.
+Tailored support reduces barriers to learning and strengthens resilience in a demanding programme.

 How does self-directed learning build independence and resilience?